viktorakos95/MCL/README.md

 **Manual Step.** Lets a MIDI CC message manually advance the Machinedrum sequencer one step at a time, instead of following the clock.
 Good for triggering steps from a pad, footswitch, envelope follower, or anything that sends a MIDI CC.
 SEQ menu, under QUANT: `STEP MODE`, `STEP CC`, `STEP PORT`.
 Settings save per project.
 - Only listens on MIDI2 or USB, never MIDI1.
-- Fires on every message with no debounce, so a fast or continuous CC source can advance steps faster than intended.
+- Fires on every message with no debounce

-**Live Step Repeat / Roll.** Hold LEFT and RIGHT on the Mixer page, then a trig pad, to repeat that track at a chosen subdivision for as long as you hold it.
+**Live Step Repeat / Roll.** Hold LEFT and RIGHT on the Mixer page, then a trig pad, to repeat that sound at a chosen subdivision for as long as you hold it.
 UP and DOWN while held change the rate.
-SYSTEM menu: `ROLL MUTE`, `ROLL TRIPLETS`.
+SYSTEM menu: `ROLL MUTE`, (ignores sound mute so you an roll muted sounds as well) `ROLL TRIPLETS` (add/remove triplets from the roll subdivision list)
-- Only works while the Mixer page is showing and the Primary device is selected.
+- Only works while the Mixer page is showing.
 Pressing REC or leaving the page stops the roll.
 - Can't currently be captured into a pattern through live record.

 ### ⚠️ Project compatibility warning